Characters of The Last of Us Part II: Joel

 Troy Baker reprised his role as Joel in The Last of Us Part II.

-Joel Miller (Troy Baker) is Ellie's surrogate father, and the protagonist of the first game.
+Joel Miller (Troy Baker) is Ellie's surrogate father, and the primary playable protagonist of the first game.
 In the prologue to The Last of Us Part II, Joel confesses his guilt to his brother Tommy.
 Flashbacks in the game reveal Joel taking Ellie on a birthday trip to a museum, and him finally admitting the truth to her when she travels to the hospital.
 Four years after the first game, Joel and Ellie have built a life in Jackson, though their relationship is strained due to Ellie finding out the truth.
 While on patrol, Joel and Tommy save Abby, a stranger, from Infected and they escape a large horde, returning to an outpost run by Abby's group.
 Joel and Tommy are attacked by Abby's group, revealed to be ex-Fireflies who are now part of the WLF, a militia group based in Seattle.
 Ellie finds them but is assaulted and watches helplessly as Abby beats Joel to death.

 Druckmann felt that Joel's character arc was complete after the first game.
 Joel's death was a core part of the game's narrative structure from early in development; though it initially caused some internal resistance, the team felt compelled when more of the narrative was built out.
 An early version of Joel's death scene had him utter "Sarah", his daughter's name, until Baker suggested that he should remain silent.
 While Sarah's death in the first game intended to evoke sadness, Joel's death aims to elicit anger.
 Druckmann felt that witnessing Joel's death through Ellie's perspective emphasized the anger of the player.
 He wanted it to be portrayed as "gross, unceremonious, and humiliating" instead of heroic.
 He predicted that it might lead to negative reactions from players, but felt it was necessary to tell the story; he particularly felt that Naughty Dog's notability in the industry gave it the opportunity to take risks that other developers can not.
 When designing Joel for Part II, the art team ensured that he maintained his identifiable look while also showing the stress of the last five years.

 GamesRadar+s Alex Avard found that Baker "steals some of [the game's] best scenes as Joel" by adding complexities that enrich the character and relationships.
 Evan Lewis of Entertainment Weekly wrote that Baker "deserves every accolade possible for his heart-wrenching performance".
 IGNs Jonathon Dornbush lauded Baker's performance for depicting the weariness of Joel.
 For his role, Baker won Outstanding Supporting Performance in a Drama at the NAVGTR Awards.
 He was nominated for Performer in a Supporting Role at the 17th British Academy Games Awards.

+Pedro Pascal portrays Joel in the first and second seasons of the television adaptation.